thotypous/mikroe-uhb/README.md

 I do not own development kits from MikroElektronika other than the Mikromedia for STM32, so I cannot test this project with other devices.
 However, support for them is certainly welcome.

-Most kits need their own `fix_bootloader` implementation in `devkit.py`.
-PIC32 has a different memory division scheme with I did not study in detail.
-Kits based on other MCUs should be more straightforward to support.

 Code should be self-documenting.
 There are also some useful tools for dealing with USB captures made with Wireshark under the `devtools` directory.
 Please read the comments.

 If you cannot contribute with code, providing USB capture dumps is very useful.
 They can be obtained the following way: